tigersuger/tigersuger-CS499-Computer-Science-Capstone-ePortfolio-/README.md

 # CS 499 Capstone: Android Weight Tracker Mobile App with Firebase

 This repository serves as the ePortfolio for my Computer Science Capstone project.
-It showcases the complete lifecycle of the **Weight Tracker** mobile application — from its origins as a legacy Java project to a modern, cloud-enabled Android app built with Kotlin and Firebase Realtime Database.
+It showcases the complete lifecycle of the **Weight Tracker Mobile App** — from its origins as a legacy Java project to a modern, cloud-enabled Android app built with Kotlin and Firebase Realtime Database.

 [![Kotlin](https://img.shields.io/badge/Kotlin-1.9.0-7F52FF?style=for-the-badge\&logo=kotlin)](https://kotlinlang.org/)
 [![Firebase](https://img.shields.io/badge/Firebase-Realtime_Database-FFCA28?style=for-the-badge\&logo=firebase)](https://firebase.google.com/)